ToposInstitute/CatColab/packages/frontend/README.md

 # CatColab frontend

-This directory contains the web frontend for the CatColab application, written in TypeScript using the framework [Solid.js](https://www.solidjs.com/).
+This directory contains the web frontend for the CatColab application, written in TypeScript using the [Solid.js](https://www.solidjs.com/) framework.

 ## Setup